Jim Peaco; Feb. 2015/NPS Photo

 Mark Miller Wildlife Imagery/Alamy Stock

 In 2010, White Lady gave birth to a daughter, the future Wapiti Alpha Female.
 Like her mother and grandmother before her, the Wapiti Alpha Female's coat turned white over the years.
-She paired with 755M (06’s former mate) in 2015 and the couple founded the Wapiti Lake pack, making 755M the only alpha male in Yellowstone history to found two packs (Lamar Canyon and Wapiti Lake).
-White Lady and 712M graciously moved their Canyon pack westward to give their Hayden Valley home to their daughter and her new family.
+She paired with 755M (06’s former mate) in 2015, and the couple founded the Wapiti Lake pack, making 755M the only alpha male in Yellowstone history to found two packs (Lamar Canyon and Wapiti Lake).
+In a gracious act of love and devotion, White Lady and 712M moved their Canyon pack westward, making way for their daughter to establish her own family in the Hayden Valley—the very place where she was born.

-On April 11, 2017, hikers found White Lady mortally wounded inside the park.
-Rangers determined she had suffered a gunshot wound and needed to be euthanized.
-Hunting is prohibited in Yellowstone, which makes her shooting a criminal act of poaching.
-A large reward is available for information that leads to the arrest of the poacher(s) who killed her.
+On April 11, 2017, White Lady was found mortally wounded inside Yellowstone National Park.
+Rangers determined that she had suffered a gunshot wound, a criminal act of poaching in a protected area.
+Despite efforts to save her, White Lady had to be euthanized due to the severity of her injuries.
+Her death was a tragic loss to the park and to all who admired her.
+A large reward remains available for information that leads to the arrest of the person(s) who killed her.

 Michelle Holihan; Alamy Stock